jermp/tongrams/python/ReadMe.md

 PyTongrams
 ----------

+PyTongrams is a Python wrapper around the C++ library Tongrams.
+The wrapper is realized using the standard approach of [extending Python with C++ modules](https://docs.python.org/3/extending/extending.html), via the `Python.h` API.

+### Installation

-To install the python wrapper simply run
+To install the wrapper just run

     bash install.sh

+### Example

 To use `tongrams` from Python, first create some indexes.